MitchellShiell/Outreach/dms-setup.md

 dms -h
 ```

+You should see the help menu print out,

+you can see some links to our documentation as well.

-You should see the help menu print out, this command also generates the dms directory which we can confirm exists by
+this command also generates the dms directory which we can confirm exists by

 ```bash
 cd ~/.dms